studentboken/book-api/README.md

     // Title of the book - always available this.title = null;

-    // Array of authors of the book - always available this.authors = [];
+    // Array of authors of the book - always available, but can be empty this.authors = [];

     // Sources where the book is found - always available